Professional Diversity Network (NASDAQ:IPDN) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Professional Diversity Network (NASDAQ:IPDN – Free Report) in a research report released on Tuesday.
-The firm issued a sell rating on the information services provider’s stock.
+Investment analysts at StockNews.com started coverage on shares of Professional Diversity Network (NASDAQ:IPDN – Get Free Report) in a note issued to investors on Wednesday.
+The brokerage set a “sell” rating on the information services provider’s stock.

-Professional Diversity Network (NASDAQ:IPDN – Get Free Report) last released its quarterly earnings data on Tuesday, November 14th.
-The information services provider reported ($0.12) EPS for the quarter.
-Professional Diversity Network had a negative net margin of 63.08% and a negative return on equity of 224.43%.
-The firm had revenue of $2.01 million during the quarter.
+Professional Diversity Network (NASDAQ:IPDN – Get Free Report) last issued its quarterly earnings data on Tuesday, November 14th.
+The information services provider reported ($0.12) earnings per share for the quarter.
+The firm had revenue of $2.01 million for the quarter.
+Professional Diversity Network had a negative return on equity of 224.43% and a negative net margin of 63.08%.

 Professional Diversity Network Company Profile